wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 * F Ionian: F G A B&flat; C D E

-You can also create major scales *starting* on the new "between" notes (the *accidentals*).
+You can also create major scales for "between" note keys (i.e. the *accidentals* like B&flat;).

+Yup.
 The B&flat; Major scale really is a thing, for example.
-No further new notes are required, but you'll start using the &flat; names for the *accidentals* more often.
+No further new notes are required, but you'll start using the &flat; names for the accidentals more often.

 These "in between" notes have *two* possible names, which can be confusing.
 The rule is simple, though, just use the name based on what you're replacing.
 For G Ionian we replaced F so we called it F&sharp; and not G&flat;.

 There are seven total modes, not just Ionian.
 In addition to the interval sequence, it can be helpful to think about how each mode differs from Ionian (the major scale):

-## The modes
+### The modes

 | Mode       | Interval sequence | Changes from Major scale
 | ---        | ---               | ---